 PO Box 70922

-Also, send us photos from your local event (email us here) and we will share them on social media.
 We will send you an email confirming that we received your parachute.
-Note: We will not be able to return your parachute, but will save it for future events.
+Note: We will not be able to return your parachute, but will save it for future exhibitions.

 Remember, every voice counts!

 There are many examples of parachutes on our social media (click Instagram, Facebook and Twitter icons at bottom).
 Each parachute (real or virtual) should include a LARGE CENTRAL IMAGE, SMALL ARTWORK and COMMENTS expressing how you live sustainably, are affected by climate change and a message of hope.